navigate up one level

 Spending Time

 It is often said that spending time with friends and family is the true meaning of life, the thing we can expect, on our deathbed, to wish we had prioritized more highly.
 There’s truth there.
 To complete the sentiment, we should recognize that our relationships are not static.
 God is working in our lives, through each other.
 The time I spend with my loved ones is most valuable when I am actively working to love them more fully with the love of God, to see them as God sees them.
-We might also elevate the sentiment to include the Divine Liturgy, time spent with friends and family in communion with God.
+We might also expand the sentiment to elevate the Divine Liturgy, time spent with friends and family in communion with God.

 Love God with all my heart, mind, soul, and strength.
 Love my neighbor as myself.
 Love one another as Christ loved us.
 Love my wife as Christ loved the Church.
 Love my enemies and pray for those who persecute me.
 This is how I work out my own salvation with fear and trembling.
 This doesn’t happen online, for me.
 This happens in person, face-to-face.
 This happens in my household, in our house.
 This happens in my parish, in our parish hall.
 This happens at coffee and over dinner.
 This happens on the street and in the hospital and at the graveside.